Soy

 Soy in your diet can lower cholesterol.
 Many research studies support this claim.
 The United States Food and Drug Administration (FDA) agrees that 25 grams per day of soy protein may reduce the risk for heart disease.
 Health benefits of soy products may be due to their high levels of polyunsaturated fats, fiber, minerals, vitamins, and low saturated fat content.

 Isoflavones that occur naturally in soy products may play a part in preventing some hormone-related cancers.
 Eating a diet that has a moderate amount of soy prior to adulthood may lower the risk for breast and ovarian cancer in women.
-However, the intake of soy in women who are postmenopausal or already have cancer remains unclear.
-Whole soy in products like tofu, soy milk, and edamame is preferable to processed soy such as the soy protein isolates that are found in many snack products and imitation meat products.
+However, the benefits of soy in women who are postmenopausal or who already have cancer remain unclear.
+Whole soy in products like tofu, soy milk, and edamame is preferred to processed soy such as the soy protein isolates that are found in many snack products and imitation meat products.

 The benefit of using isoflavone supplements in food or pills in the prevention or treatment of cancer has not been proven.
 The ability of these supplements to ease menopause symptoms such as hot flashes also is unproven.